slacy/openmusictheory.github.io/scales.md

 ### The Chromatic Scale ###

 A scale consisting entirely of half steps.
+The chromatic scale uses every pitch on the keyboard within a single octave.
+Here is the chromatic scale that spans the pitches C4 through C5.

 ![The chromatic scale][chromaticscale]

 ### The major scale ###

 A major scale, a sound with which you are undoubtedly familiar, consists of eight whole (W) and half (H) steps in the following succession: W-W-H-W-W-W-H. The first pitch of the scale, called the *tonic*, is the pitch upon which the rest of the scale is based.
-When the scale ascends, the tonic heard an octave higher at the end.
+When the scale ascends, the tonic is repeated at the end an octave higher.

+Here is the D major scale.
+It is called the "D major scale" because the pitch D is the *tonic* and is heard at both ends of the scale.

 ![The major scale][majorscale]

+### Scale degrees and solfège ###

 ### The natural minor scale ###